TomasHubelbauer/fluent-table/README.md

 ## To-Do

-### Implement sorting

-Make use of header row rich content to embed a sorting toggle button for each header cell.

 ### Implement searching

 Embed a search input atop the table which when changed reloads the table with filtered data.